adapt-security/adapt-authoring/docs/run.md

 npm start
 ```

 You can also set the NODE_ENV environment variable to specify which configuration file is loaded with the application.
-This value is `dev` by default:
+This value is `production` by default:
 ```
-NODE_ENV=production npm start
+NODE_ENV=dev npm start
 ```